Cryptocurrency will continue to grow and eventually dominate the sports betting industry. Review this guide and don’t get left behind.

 Another prime reason to get into cryptocurrency betting is the fast and free deposits that many outlets offer.
 While most bookmakers using traditional currencies take time to process transactions for various and frustrating reasons, sending money back and forth to a cryptocurrency wall is instantaneous.
 This is a huge plus for sports bettors who need to move a lot of money into an account or move funds frequently.
 Not to mention the low low price of free which is hard to pass up for deposits at your sportsbook.

-Two-factor authentication, or 2FA, is a verification process which adds another layer of protection to you sports betting account.
+Two-factor authentication, or 2FA, is a verification process that adds another layer of protection to your sports betting account.
 It takes your security a step further than just single-factor authentication which is basically your username and password.
 Adding that extra layer allows you to link a cell-phone or another applicable device and really lock down any nefarious types from easily accessing your accounts.

 Cons of Betting with Cryptocurrency

 Be careful to check if your book converts crypto to USD on deposit or not.
-If they do your actually sportsbook account balance will not be in a state of flux.
-If your book does in fact keep funds in cryptocurrency this means your money inside your book will be ever-changing along with the funds in your e-wallet.
+If they do your actual sportsbook account balance will not be in a state of flux.
+If your book does, in fact, keep funds in cryptocurrency this means your money inside your book will be ever-changing along with the funds in your e-wallet.

 Another smaller hurdle is the general lack of knowledge many have about cryptocurrencies and how to use them.
 Especially when it comes to money, people are usually quite reticent to try new things as it were.
 This unfamiliarity with the product can frustrate many and even scare off some.
 To help this we’re going to move into a quick guide on how to use cryptocurrencies from soup to nuts.